Slack for sales: 4 ways to close deals quicker

 Efficiency and collaboration for sales teams has become even more critical with asynchronous workforces and changing economic environments.
-Using Slack to minimise jumping between platforms and to increase collaboration between teams, results in:
+Using Slack to minimize jumping between platforms and to increase collaboration between teams, results in:

 27%